djackson29/html300-v2/lesson05/assignment/README.md

 - Create a Pull Request for your assignment branch to your forked master
 - Submit the link to your pull request in your assignment submission box
 - Once assignment is graded, merge the Pull Request

+### To Do (DJ notes):
+- logo
+- footer content
+- align footer content
+- add about info
+- pick better colors for overall style guide